JacqsLabz/Sims4-Yootz-Story/2.10-Life+Death/00-index.md

 ![](12-21-17_6-14-05%C2%A0PM.png)

-Sara explained her plan, and taught Jane how to fish.
+Sara explained her plan; she taught Jane how to fish and explained whta they would need from the garden.

 ----